michalaklukasz/Manual-Tester-Portfolio/README.md

-# Manual Tester Portfolio - Łukasz Michalak
+# QA Engineer Portfolio - Łukasz Michalak

 ✍️ [About Me](#aboutme) 👨‍💻 [Test Case Examples](#testcases) 🔎  [SQL Tasks](#sql) 🧑‍🎓 [Courses & Certificates](#courses) 🤝 [Soft Skills](#softskills)

 ## <a name="aboutme"> About Me</a>
+<p align="justify"> I am a Junior Software Tester with nearly a year of hands-on experience in Quality Assurance, complemented by a strong attention to detail and a methodical approach to testing.
+My professional journey has reinforced the importance of being meticulous, a team player, and continuously learning in a fast-paced environment.

-<p align="justify"> I am a Entry-Level Manual Tester with strong attention to detail.
-Before I started testing, I learned how important is to be meticulous and a team player through my current experience.
-I like new challenges, that made me want to learn more and more about this domain and improve my skills every day.
-My objective is to excel in a challenging and innovative Quality Assurance work environment and aim to exercise my full potential.
+I thrive on new challenges, which fuel my desire to expand my knowledge and improve my skills every day.
+In addition to manual testing, I am actively developing my skills in test automation, aiming to build a solid foundation in both areas.
+My objective is to excel in a challenging and innovative Quality Assurance environment and fully realize my potential.

+I am familiar with industry best practices in testing, as confirmed by my ISTQB Foundation Level certification.
+I am a patient listener and an effective communicator, adept at conveying information both verbally and in writing.
+I am proficient in using computers and standard office software at an advanced level.

+I easily integrate into group tasks, contributing ideas, concepts, and suggestions to the team.
+At the same time, I am highly organized and effective in individual work, managing my time and responsibilities with precision.
+My cultural sensitivity and ability to build positive relationships with diverse colleagues further enhance my ability to thrive in collaborative environments.

 ## <a name="testcases">Test Case Examples</a>